Piercel2022/blog_app2/README.md

-## Blog App - Add Forms
+## Blog App - Integration specs

-In this project I added some forms for interacting with the user to enter data in the form and then submit these data to the database.
-The records are present in the database after they have been enter to the forms.
+In this project, you will create integration tests for all of the views used in your project.
+Be sure to cover the user stories (or user workflows) that you want your users to experience while taking into consideration the possible errors your users may cause.

 ## Built With